The Clear Edge

 Days 6-12: System Design (6 hours)

 Channel selection is ten percent of success.
-System design is the other ninety percent.
-Most operators pick a channel, then wing it.
-They post randomly, send emails inconsistently, or run ads without a strategy.
-That’s not lead generation.
-That’s hope with extra steps.
+System design makes up the other ninety percent.
+Most operators pick a channel and then wing it.
+They post at random, send emails when they remember, or run ads without a real strategy.
+That isn’t lead generation; it’s hope with extra steps.

-During Days 6-12, you’ll design your channel-specific lead generation system with exact execution protocols.
+During Days 6-12, you’ll design a channel-specific lead generation system with clear execution protocols.

 System design for Content Marketing: